Scottie Scheffler caps a 'hectic' weekend by rallying to a strong finish at the PGA Championship

 Yes, he really was placed in handcuffs and taken to jail for allegedly disobeying the orders of a police officer tending to the scene of an accident where a vendor working the tournament was struck and killed by a bus.
 Yes, he really did get fingerprinted.
 Yes, he really did still make it back to the course in time to fire a 4-under 67 that put him in contention.

-At the same time, all of this was taking place against the backdrop of a tragedy that wasn’t far from Scheffler’s mind.
-He extended his sympathies to John Mills’ family on Friday while adding his arrest a “big misunderstanding” and that his situation would “get handled.”
+Still, all of this was taking place against the backdrop of a tragedy that wasn’t far from Scheffler’s mind.
+He extended his sympathies to John Mills’ family on Friday while adding his arrest was a “big misunderstanding” and that his situation would “get handled.”

 It’s a lot to take in.
-Yet Scheffler was able — for two of the final three hours anyway — to somehow tune out all of it.
+Yet Scheffler was able — for two of the final three rounds anyway — to somehow tune out all of it.

 “I’ve gotten better throughout my career of leaving the off-course distractions at home and kind of keeping a pretty quiet personal life,” he said.
 “And this week obviously that was not the case.”